OrendCross/WarudoOVRT_CAM/README.md

 - Import the 'DiscountLIV' blueprint json file.

 ### Virtual Motion Capture
+- Requires the paid version of the app, can be obtained on [sh_akira's patreon.](https://www.patreon.com/sh_akira)
 - Have a version of your character in VMC with the same skeleton heirachy as your character in Warudo.
   - I recommend creating a VRM of your character with a minimized mesh to act as a 'dummy character' just to send the necessary data.
 - Enable OSC motion sender in the VMC configuration to match the port of your VMC Receiver in Warudo.